-Ionosphere conditions in this week were quiet to minor level.
+Ionosphere conditions in this week were in quiet level to moderate level.

-There was depression of foF2 more than 30% from its median value at 20 February for 2 hours duration.
+There ware depression of foF2 more than 30% from its median that lasted for 3 hours during this week.
 The foF2 depressions were impacted to the radiowave propagation over the ionosphere which known as the MUF Depression.
-Besides the foF2, the minimum frequencies (fmin) of the ionosphere in this week were in quiet condition.
-There was no increment of fmin that could be a source of disturbance in the HF radio communication which known as a Shortwave Fadeout (SWF) or Radio Blackout (RB).
-Based on the ionospheric observations using GISTM over Bandung, Biak and Manado the scintillation (S4) condition for this week were in quiet level.
-The error positioning conditions were between normal to slight level condition that determined by the index W values.
+The minimum frequencies (fmin) of the ionosphere in this week were in quiet condition.
+There increment of fmin could be a source of disturbance in the HF radio communication which known as the Shortwave Fadeout (SWF) or Radio Blackout (RB).
+Based on the ionospheric observations using GISTM over Bandung, the scintillation (S4) condition for this week were in quiet to moderate level.
+The error positioning conditions were in normal level condition that determined by the index W values.